chris-gam/CSS-JS-HTML_Snips/README.md

-# CSS / JS / HTML Snippets
+# HTML / CSS / JS / PHP Snippets
 A collection of some CSS code that I found useful.

 <ul>